cosmincraciun97/First-project/README.md

 # First-project
-Beeing my first ever project.This website is not mobile friendly or responsive.
+Beeing my first ever project,it is not mobile friendly or responsive.
 The recomended resolution is (1366*768) or you can just simply open DevTools and select that resolution your self.